"

 (University of Arkansas students have free access to the NY Times by signing up via campus email credentials)

-Some observers suggested that the zeal to punish Justine Sacco through social media posts seemed more cruel than the original original offense.
+Some observers suggested that the zeal to punish Justine Sacco through social media posts seemed more cruel than the original offense.
 Sacco’s post was racist, but piling on with harsh criticism through social media, especially after she publicly apologized, did not minimize harm.

 To add a twist to Justine Sacco’s career, in 2019 she returned to work in a division of her former company: